-Demand deposits include restricted deposits secured against corporate credit cards amounting to USD 1.1 million for the year ended 31 December 2019 (2018: USD 1.1 million).
+As at 31 December 2019, demand deposits included restricted deposits secured against corporate credit cards amounting to USD 1.1 million.
+There were no such restricted deposits as at 31 December 2020.

 For the purpose of the consolidated statement of cash flows, cash and cash equivalents comprise the following amounts: